pvdz/tenko/tests/testcases/async_keyword/introduced_in_es8/class_async_method.md

 `````
 throws: Parser error!
-  Async functions are not supported in the currently targeted language version
+  Async methods are not supported in the currently targeted language version

 start@1:0, error@1:9
 ╔══╦════════════════